djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 Then keeping that covariance model fixed can be scientifically justified.

-The validation design should state clearly what is considered fixed and what is re-estimated.
+The validation design should state clearly which components are fixed and which are re-estimated.

----

-## 30. Hyperparameter tuning and nested spatial validation
+## Hyperparameter tuning and nested spatial validation

 Suppose block size, model type, or hyperparameters are chosen by cross-validation.